GeorgeMoshell/To-Do-List/README.md

-I'M JUST A START HERE
+I'M JUST A STARTED HERE

 THIS 'TO-DO-LIST' IS JUST BEGAN!

 ....WAIT FOR FUTHER MORE INFORMATION.....

 ....WORKING ON LOGIN INTERFACE.........